Dilijan-Computer-Club/.github/profile/README.md

 You are welcome here even if you're not related to software :)

+## Joining

+Write a message in [#general](https://github.com/Dilijan-Computer-Club/.github/discussions/1).
+We'll send you the link to our Telegram chat.
+We can't just post the link publicly because of spam.

 ### TODO:
 - [ ] common links
 - [ ] projects list